Fujifilm X-A10 versus Fujifilm X70

-Many modern cameras are not only capable of taking still images, but also of capturing video footage.
-Both cameras under consideration are equipped with sensors that have a sufficiently high read-out speed for moving images, but the X70 provides a faster frame rate than the X-A10.
+Many modern cameras are not only capable of taking still images, but can also record movies.
+Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, but the X70 provides a faster frame rate than the X-A10.
 It can shoot movie footage at 1080/60p, while the X-A10 is limited to 1080/30p.

 |Fujifilm X-A10 (⇒ rgt)||no||no||3.0||1040||tilting||no||4000||6.0||5||no|

 |Fujifilm X-E2S (⇒ lft | rgt)||2360||no||3.0||1040||fixed||no||4000||7.0||7||no|

 Both the X-A10 and the X70 are current models that good online retailers will have in stock.
 You can check the latest prices, for example, at amazon.
 The X-A10 replaced the earlier Fujifilm X-A3, while the X70 does not have a direct predecessor.

 So what is the bottom line?
 Is the Fujifilm X-A10 better than the Fujifilm X70 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.